jnerytech/clipster/README.md

 1. **Copy** the paths of the files or folders you wish to create to your clipboard.
 Each path should be on a new line for multiple items.
 2. **Right-click** on the directory in the VS Code explorer where you want to create the new files or folders.
 3. **Select** **📋 Create File or Folder from Clipboard** from the **Clipster** menu.
+4. **Confirm** the action when prompted.

+**Note:** When your clipboard contains multiple lines, Clipster will ask for confirmation before proceeding to create the files or folders.
+This is to prevent accidental creation from unintended clipboard content.

 The extension will create the files or folders at the specified paths, relative to the location where you right-clicked, and open any created files in VS Code.

+### Copying Folder Structures and Contents

+- **Copy Folder Structure**: Copies the folder structure of the selected directory without including file contents.

+- **Copy Folder Structure and Content**: Copies the folder structure along with the contents of all files.

+- **Copy File Content with Path**: Copies the content of the selected file along with its full path.

+### Copying Root Folder Information

+- **Copy Root Folder Path**: Copies the path of the root folder of your workspace.

+- **Copy Root Folder Structure**: Copies the root folder's structure without file contents.

+- **Copy Root Folder Structure and Content**: Copies the root folder's structure along with all file contents.

 ## Example